MarioDelgadoSr/DataVisual/README.md

 ### Prerequisites

-If using the Chrome browser with file system access, the *--allow-file-access-from-files* flag must be utilized.
+If using the Chrome browser with file system access, the *--allow-file-access-from-files* flag **must** be used.
 See:  [How to set the allow-file-access-from-files flag option in Google Chrome](http://www.chrome-allow-file-access-from-file.com/)